Owen Wright (rugby league)

-Owen Brougham Wright is a New Zealand former professional rugby league footballer who represented New Zealand in sixteen Tests, including in matches that counted towards the 1988 World Cup.
+Owen Grant Wright is a New Zealand former professional rugby league footballer who represented New Zealand in sixteen Tests, including in matches that counted towards the 1988 World Cup.

 His brother Nick also represented New Zealand while his father Owen and his uncles Jack and Joe all represented the New Zealand Māori side.

-He is the father of Jordan "THE J-MAN" Wright

 Playing career

 Wright was an Otahuhu Leopards player in the Auckland Rugby League competition.
 He won several trophies while at Otahuhu, including both the Lipscombe Cup for sportsman of the year and Rothville Trophy for player of the year in 1984.

 In 1974 Wright was an Under-17 and Under-19 Auckland representative.
 He played for the Under-21s in 1975 before making his senior debut for Auckland in 1978.

 Wright represented the New Zealand Māori team, including touring Great Britain and at the 1986 Pacific Cup.

 Wright remained in Auckland despite having offers from professional clubs in England and Australia.
 In 1986 he played for the Manukau Magpies club.